McAfee SECURE sites help keep you safe from identity theft, credit card fraud, spyware, spam, viruses and online scams

-The average American could be haunted by the ghost of Christmas 2011 for the next four years and pay $195 in interest charges on holiday debt if he or she pays only a minimum monthly credit card payment in 2012.
+The average American could be haunted by the ghost of Christmas for the next four years and pay $195 in interest charges on holiday debt if he or she pays only a minimum monthly credit card payment.

 “Americans spend quite a bit using credit cards around the holidays,” said Charles Tran, founder of CreditDonkey.com, a credit card comparison.
 “But they don’t always recognize the negative implications of only making minimum bill payments.”

 The “Jacob Marley Christmas Debt Chart,” developed using data compiled separately by Gallup and the Federal Reserve, is designed as a tool to educate consumers about wise use of credit cards at the holidays.
-The chart estimates an average American consumer needs to add about $64 a month to his or her regular credit card payment to clear 2011 holiday debt in time for Christmas 2012.
+The chart estimates an average American consumer needs to add about $64 a month to his or her regular credit card payment to clear this year's holiday debt in time for next year's Christmas.

 The estimates are surrounded by images and data that put Christmas celebrations in the historical context of Charles Dickens’ Victorian England, the dawn of the industrial revolution when religious, social and consumer traditions became the foundations of the holiday most Americans know today.